mintdaniel42/StareDiscordBot/README.md

 curl https://raw.githubusercontent.com/mintdaniel42/StareDiscordBot/master/updater.sh | bash
 ```

-Set up your environment variables: Create a .env file in the project root and add your environment variables as shown above.

 ## Run the bot

 (this should not be necessary if you used the previous command)